A guide to New Zealand’s key work health and safety law and its regulator.

 Despite above, notifiable incident does not include an incident declared by regulations not be a notifiable incident for the purposes of this Act.

 See Section 5 of this guide for more information about officers.

 Examples of other persons include workplace visitors and casual volunteers at workplaces.

-See Section 7 for more information about other persons at workplaces.
+See Section 7 of this guide for more information about other persons at workplaces.

 Overlapping PCBU duties

 Means when more than one PCBU has health and safety duties in relation to the same matter.